All WITD XML elements reference

 You specify a string of text that describes the type of work item that you are defining.

 Contains the global list definitions that are used by the WIT.
-You use global lists to share pick lists among multiple WITs defined for a team project collection.
+You use global lists to share pick lists among multiple WITs defined for a project collection.
 Define global lists to support cross-group collaboration and ease of maintenance.

 Defines the fields used to track data for the WIT.
 Within the FIELDS element, you define all the fields that you want to use to track data.
 This includes fields that you will use to run queries and generate reports.